blochaou/nebular-firebase-starter-kit/README.md

     messagingSenderId: '',
 }
 ```
-You can find this informations in your project overview, then click on add an application and select "web".
+You can find this information in your project overview, then click on add an application and select "web".

 ## Stay in touch